 The start made me grin like a Cheshire cat, and the movie hadn’t even started yet.
 It began with the old gold 20th Century Fox logo, with the search lights, and the trumpeting sound clip.
 Ah, them were the days!

 But when the movie starts, we find the story is now set in Montreal, Canada.
-An old man is entering a lab/warehouse (after hearing a loud bang) and see’s a woman run away from a press only to find a body still jammed under the heavy press.
-Sacre bleu!
+An old man is entering a lab/warehouse (after hearing a loud bang) and see’s a woman run away from a press only to find a body still jammed under the heavy press. read what he said Sacre bleu!

 The police are informed and the wife admits to the crime and is pretty much declared insane.
 As the movie plods along we know there’s something a foot.
 Francois (played by the almighty Vincent Price) is the brother of the dead man, Andre, who fancies his (now dead) brothers wife, Helene so, obviously, he is trying to clear her name but is finding it a tad difficult.